Debt & Credit Help Paying Off Debt

 If you own a home, you can tap into your house's value and take out a home equity loan or home equity line of credit:

-• Home equity line of credit (HELOC): Acts similarly to a credit card.
+• Home equity line of credit (HELOC): If you’re getting a HELOC, it works a lot like a credit card.
 You can borrow up to a certain limit, and during the draw period, you only pay interest on the amount you borrow.
 Once the draw period ends, you'll need to repay the entire loan amount, including the principal.

-• Home equity loan: Gives you a lump sum loan amount with a fixed interest rate, and you pay it back in an agreed amount of time.
-Both types of loans allow you to use that money to pay off your credit card debt.
+• Home equity loan: A home equity loan gives you a lump sum with a fixed interest rate, and you pay it back in an agreed amount of time.

 Warning